Chimeric Antigen Receptor (CAR) T-Cell Therapy for Pediatric Cancer

 - Cardiac dysfunction.

-Early studies of patients with high levels of disease and delayed CRS therapy resulted in 20% to 40% of patients requiring treatment in the intensive care unit (mostly pressor support, with 10% to 20% of patients requiring intubation and/or dialysis);[2,5,6] however, current real-world data show that intensive care unit requirements are now less than 10% to 20%.[16]
+Early studies of patients with high levels of disease and delayed CRS therapy resulted in 20% to 40% of patients requiring treatment in the intensive care unit (ICU) (mostly vasopressor support, with 10% to 20% of patients requiring intubation and/or dialysis).[2,5,6] However, current real-world data show that ICU requirements are now approximately 10% to 20%.[19]

 Approved CAR T-Cell Therapies